 Tip – Automate Your Finances (including savings & investments)

 The discipline to consistently save and invest each month is one of the secrets of the rich.
-No matter how small the percentage of your income that you’re setting aside your pot will grow over time, then compounding can work its magic.
+No matter how small the percentage of your income that you’re setting aside your pot will grow over time, and then compounding can work its magic.

 Automating your finances effectively forces you to be disciplined and completely removes the thought process.
-This means once it’s set up once, you have to actively work to stop it instead of the other way round so the default aligns to your goals and future.
+This means once it’s set up once, you have to actively work to stop it instead of the other way round so the default aligns with your goals and future.

 Once your savings and investments have been automated (you can still add to your investments on to of this which is always recommended!) the next step is to automate the payment of your bills.

 With your credit cards, ensure you set up a direct debit to avoid any nasty credit card fees and having to remember to make the payment each month.

 Then go through all of your regular expenses and work out whether they can be paid through direct debit or automatically through card payments.
 This can be anything from your phone bill to insurance payments.

 You may even find discounts for paying through direct debit or setting up recurring payments through a card, they can be nice bonuses on top of your time-saving as it helps the company have less admin too.

 To make all of this run like clockwork, the easiest way is to ensure you have at least 2 months worth of expenses in your main account.
 This will mean you never have to worry about not having enough money to pay your bills and allows you to have peace of mind knowing your bills are taken care of.